jiangqy/ADSH-AAAI2018/ADSH_pytorch/README.md

     </tr>
 </table>

-### 6. Please contact jiangqy@lamda.nju.edu.cn if you have any question.
+### 6. Please contact qyjiang24#gmail.com if you have any question.